learning

 Short answer

 A gout intervention only makes sense if you can answer five questions: what state am I in, what job is this supposed to do, how strong is the evidence, what product or medication fit issue matters, and what signal will I track?
-Current care covers flare treatment, urate-lowering therapy, treat-to-target monitoring, and clinician-guided medication choices; adjuncts and products need tighter labels, not looser ones.
+Current care covers flare treatment, urate-lowering therapy, treat-to-target monitoring, and clinician-guided medication choices.
+Products, supplements, foods, topicals, and frontier ideas belong on the map too, but only when the job and tracking signal are clear.
 If you are in pain now, use the flare-now guide, because an intervention map is not a rescue plan.
-Evidence label: guideline-backed medicine categories and urate targets are current care; ABCG2, BHB, uricase, NLRP3, IL-1 beta, and neutrophils are mechanism or frontier evidence unless a clinician has made them part of your actual plan.

 The useful move is not "what should I add?"
 It is "what problem am I solving?"